 Memory (RAM)

-32 GB RAM is recommended for a smooth virtualization experience.
-If your Laptop allows expansion to 32 GB, then you can go for it as the need arises.
+32 GB RAM or more is recommended for a smooth virtualization experience.
+If your Laptop allows memory expansion, then you can go for it as the need arises.

 Storage